Esme-4/AdvExamples/Notes/Notes.md

 |  &  |  AND  |
 |  \| |  OR  |

-## Importatn resource
+## Important public resource
-There are "Cheatsheets" for several very useful libraries (tidyverse familly) I recomned print them in color and keep them handy they are used very frequently.
-[Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) from `tidy` familly from Rstudio.
+There are "Cheatsheets" for several very useful libraries (tidyverse family) I recommend print them in color and keep them handy they are used very frequently.
+[Cheatsheets](https://www.rstudio.com/resources/cheatsheets/) from `tidy` family from Rstudio.

-## Tidy Data (de acuerdo a `dplyr`)
+## Tidy Data (as `dplyr`)
-Para hacer uso de estos comandos hay que cargar la `tidyverse` por medio del comando `library()`.
-Estos comandos son usados frecuentemente con el comando de "tubería o tubo" `%>%` y son de extrema utilidad al manipular estructuras de datos, o tablas o cómo se llaman en los datos "tidy" tibbles (tablas) en esta [liga](https://es.r4ds.hadley.nz/tibbles.html) se encuentra un documento que explica en R el manejo de "tibbles".
-Aquí se lista algunos comandos básicos (muy básicos) y conceptoe fundamentales del orden que debe seguir una tabla de tados o tibble:
-- Cada variable está en una columna
-- Cada observación es un renglón
-- Cada valor es la celda

-Algunos (pocos) comandos para transformación de datos en "tidy data" de `dplyr` (vervos de manipulación de datos)
-- Para escojer observaciones por sus valores
+First always load `tidyverse` using the `library()` command.
+There is a fundamental way of thinking using the "pipe" command `%>%` simplifying the way data is "passed to the functions in R in a "tidy" [tibbles way](https://es.r4ds.hadley.nz/tibbles.html) to find an intro of data handling in "tibbles".
+The fundamental concept of a tibble and the relation of the variable, observation, and value the order is very important and for data structures and tibbles must follow:
+- Each **variable** is in its own **column**
+- Each **observation**, or case, is in its own **row**
+- Each **value** is in its **cell**

+Some, very few, commands for data transformation of data in "tibbles" this is "tidy data" from the `dplyr` cheatsheet (some verbs for data manipulation)
+- To select observations (rows) by their values
  `filter()`
-- Para reordenar renglones
+- For row reordering
  `arrange()`
-- Para seleccionar variables por nombre
+- To select variables (columns) by name
  `select()`
-- Para creas una variable (columna) nueva en una tibble existente
+- To create a new variable (column) into an existing tibble
  `mutate()`
-- Todas se pueden usar junto con
+- All these functions can be used in combination with
  `group_by()`
-Estos son solo algunas funciones y comentarios para recordar el uso de algunos comandos de `dplyr`.
+These are very few functions and function complement commands for `dplyr`.

-## Gráficas con ggplot
+## ggplot graphics
- Para gráficas en `ggplot` ademas del libro de [Harrison & Pius](https://argoshare.is.ed.ac.uk/healthyr_book/), hay varias páginas en la red que tienen recursos para aprender a hacer gráficas en ggplot una buena es [plotly](https://plotly.com/ggplot2/)
+For learning how to plot with ggplot I recommend, as introduction, to follow step by step chapter 4 of [Harrison & Pius](https://argoshare.is.ed.ac.uk/healthyr_bo,ok/), and for refreshing of the multiple commands to always have handy the `ggplot cheatsheet`, and always keep for the hunting of useful ggplot WEB  open resources like the [plotly](https://plotly.com/ggplot2/) page.

-## Librerías de R (CRAN)
+## R (CRAN) packages
-Algunas [librerías de R](https://fabarrios.github.io/ProbEstad/Presenta/Libraries) estan latabla, pero al instalar se instalan varias otras librerías que complementan la operación del conjunto.
-Siempre es bueno checar por compatibilidades de las librerías cargadas en memoria.
+Some (very few) [R packages](https://fabarrios.github.io/ProbEstad/Presenta/Libraries) are listed in the table, these are the more common libraries that I use in the examples presented in this ages.
+Remember to install always with the "install dependencies" option turned on!